 Draw length is technically the distance between the arrow's nock groove and the forward most inside of the handle grip, then add an additional 1-3/4".
 If at full draw this distance measures 26-1/4", adding 1-3/4" yields a 28" draw length.
 This is a cumbersome way of determining an archer's draw length.
 Let's make it easier and just as accurate.
 Your draw is measured from the depth of the arrow's nock to the front of the bow's arrow shelf.
 You can check draw length with a long arrow or dowel (that has a notch in one end to simulate the arrow nock) - mark the arrow/dowel in 1/2" increments from the nock's notch, starting at 25" and ending at 30". place a clothespin at the 25" mark, place the arrow/dowel on the bowstring and draw back - the clothespin will move forward and will stop when you reach your draw length.
 Note the distance.
 Add 1/2" or more to this distance for your real hunting arrow's length (to allow for a broadhead).
 Take note that as a trad newbie, your form will change, and most likely so will your draw length!

 Stick bows are marked with a holding weight, i.e. - 43# @ 28" (or typically labelled 43@28) - this means the bow will hold at 43# when pulled back 28".
 For each inch of draw more or less, add or subtract 3#.
-Be aware that these bow marked weights may be off by as much as +/- 1 to 5 pounds - or more!
+Be aware that the labeled weights on bows may be off by as much as +/- 1 to 5 pounds - or more!
+The ONLY way to know what weight you are holding at FULL DRAW is to use a GOOD and TESTED bow scale.
+Anything else is a crap shoot!

 REPEAT: If you start off with more holding weight than your untrained muscles can handle, you will be weight lifting and not shooting archery.
 "Overbowing" (attempting to use a bow that is more draw weight than you can effectively handle) is a quick way to poor accuracy, learning bad form habits that will plague you a long time if not forever, disappointment, frustration, and maybe even physical hurt.